covert-labs/covert-labs.github.io/_posts/2022-01-16-nine-short-links-on-network-beacon-detection.md

 * Threat Hunting and Malware command and control (C2) detection - aid in detecting malware missed by anti-virus products.
 * Detection of automated third party traffic - detection of ongoing automated traffic to third parties may reveal unknown or emerging business relationships.
-* Identify automated web application dependencies (within an enterise or external to an enterprise)
+* Identify automated web application dependencies (within an enterprise or external to an enterprise)

 Links: